By: Natalie Wiser-Orozco

 Put the rice, 1½ cups of water and 1 teaspoon of salt into a small saucepan, cover with a lid.
 Bring up to a boil (about 3-5 minutes), then turn down to a very low simmer, cooking for 12 minutes.
 Turn off the heat, and allow it to sit while you prepare the spiced meat filling.

-Add in ⅓ cup of Heka Saucery’s Signature Tomato Sauce, the package of cream cheese, and chopped cilantro.
+Add in ⅓ cup of Heka Saucery’s Egyptian Tomato Sauce, the package of cream cheese, and chopped cilantro.
 Mix well until the cream cheese has melted and is mixed in completely with the meat mixture.
 Add in the rice and mix well again.

 To Make The Peppers